uhh-lt/lt-expertfinder/README.md

  If you wish to add your own expert finding method and use the tool to compare it see the section below.

- ## Set up your own LT Expertfinder for Development
+ ## Set up the LT Expertfinder
- While the LT Expertfinder is already a good tool to use, compare and evaluate our pre-implemented expert finding methods, you might want to add to these methods by setting up your own instance of LT Expertfinder and expanding the source code.
-Implementing your own expert finding method will enable you to compare it to the already existing methods.
-If you are intereseted in this, follow the steps below, otherwise, if you just want to use the existing methods we recommend you to use the running version of this tool.

  #### 0. Requirements
  To successfully start developing for LT Expertfinder, you will have to install the following software:
  - Java 1.8
  - Maven
  - Python > 3
      - Elasticsearch module: pip install elasticsearch
      - MySQL module: pip install mysql-connector
  - Docker
  - Docker-Compose

  #### 0.1 Install Python Dependencies
  - Navigate to the tools directory: cd .../lt-expertfinder/tools/
  - Create a new virtual environment: python3 -m venv env
  - Activate the new virtual environment: source env/bin/activate
  - Install dependencies: pip3 install -r requirements.txt
  - Please use this virtual environment for the following steps, if you are asked to run a python script!
  - Once finished, you can deactivate the virtual environment: deactivate

+### Set up your own LT Expertfinder for Development
+ While the LT Expertfinder is already a good tool to use, compare and evaluate our pre-implemented expert finding methods, you might want to add you own methods by setting up your own instance of LT Expertfinder and expanding the source code.
+Implementing your own expert finding method will enable you to compare it to the already existing methods.
+If you are intereseted in this, follow the steps below, otherwise, if you just want to use the existing methods we recommend you to use the running version of this tool.

 #### 1. Get the source code
 - Start by cloning this git repository